Emilie Pickens Scholarship

 - Cumulative GPA of 3.0 or higher on a 4.0 scale

-- Have applied and been accepted to an accredited college or university by April 1, 2019
+- Applied and has been accepted to an accredited college or university

-- Submit the application and materials by March 11, 2019
+- Submit the application and materials by requested date.

 Documents to Submit